go-chai/chai/README.md

 ## Description

 `chai` is an extension for a few popular http routers that adds support for type safe http handlers via Go 1.18's generics.
-This allows it to also generate a swagger spec by automatically detecting the request/response types, http methods and route paths.
+This allows it to also generate a swagger spec by automatically detecting the request/response types, http methods, route paths and path params.

 `chai` uses [swaggo/swag](https://github.com/swaggo/swag) annotations for the parts of the swagger spec that cannot be automatically inferred.